-D. The residence must be located in a qualified Disadvantaged Community (DAC) at the time of program application.
+D. The residence must be located in a qualified Disadvantaged Community (DAC) at the time of program application or be considered within California Indian Country.
 The designation of DACs is subject to change with updates to the CalEnviroScreen tool.
 GRID's DAC-SASH website will contain information on eligible census tracts and any updates to the CalEnviroScreen tool.

-A DAC, for the purposes of the DAC-SASH program, is defined as a community that is identified, by using CalEnviroScreen 3.0 (or the latest revision to CalEnviroScreen), as among the top 25 percent of census tracts statewide or 22 census tracts in the highest 5 percent of CalEnviroScreen's Pollution Burden that do not have an overall CalEnviroScreen score because of unreliable socioeconomic or health data.
+A DAC, for the purposes of the DAC-SASH program, is defined as a community that is identified, by using CalEnviroScreen 4.0 (or the latest revision to CalEnviroScreen), as among the top 25 percent of census tracts statewide or 22 census tracts in the highest 5 percent of CalEnviroScreen's Pollution Burden that do not have an overall CalEnviroScreen score because of unreliable socioeconomic or health data.13